VoxTenebris/EasyAltRecipes/README.md

 * Mircea and co., which made this mod possible
 * Nogg and Robb for their tree editor
 * [AnthorNet](https://anthor.net/) for the items images on SCIM
+* [Smashicons](https://www.flaticon.com/authors/smashicons) for the logo and in-game icon

 # DISCLAIMER
 This software is provided by the author "as is".
 In no event shall the author be liable for any direct, indirect, incidental, special, exemplary, or consequential damages (including, but not limited to procurement of substitute goods or services; loss of use, data, or profits; or business interruption) however caused and on any theory of liability, whether in contract, strict liability, or tort (including negligence or otherwise) arising in any way out of the use of this software, even if advised of the possibility of such damage.